bmarsaud/MergeNim/README.md

 MergeNim is a script that create an animation file from different images by putting images next to each others.

 ## Use
+You can download the builded script in `builds/`

 Put `MergeNim.jar` in the folder where images are located.
 Images need to be hierarchically named to appears in the right order in the output file. (`frame1.png`, `frame2.png`, `frame3.png` for example)